SAVE THE BEES

 Pests, diseases, loss of forage and habitat and changing climate have all been identified as possible contributing factors to global bee losses.
 However, a growing body of science has implicated the world’s most widely-used pesticides, neonicotinoids (neonics) made by giant chemical companies Bayer and Syngenta, as a key factor in recent global bee die-offs.

-But neonics aren't just used in agriculture -- as our new pilot study shows, unbeknownst to consumers, many “bee friendly” garden plants sold at home garden centers have been pre-treated with these bee killing pesticides which can contaminate their gardens and keep harming bees and other pollinators for months to years.
+But neonics aren't just used in agriculture -- as our pilot study shows, unbeknownst to consumers, many “bee friendly” garden plants sold at home garden centers have been pre-treated with these bee killing pesticides which can contaminate their gardens and keep harming bees and other pollinators for months to years.

 The bees can’t wait that long, and neither can we.